jcqSCH/kde-neon-after/README.md

 - Enable 2 clicks to open files;
 - Enable Num Lock by default;
 - Enable New Session when restarting system;
-- COnfigure Dolphin to start a new session when restarting the application;
+- Configure Dolphin to always start a new session when reopening the application;

 <br/>